STealthy-and-haSTy/EnhancedSnippets/README.md

 - Creating snippets as text files with YAML front matter instead of using XML
-- Allowing snippets to be available not only by `scope` but also by `glob` (i.e. only if the file name matches a specific format)
+- Allowing snippets to be available not only by `scope` but also by `glob` (i.e. only if the file name matches a specific format), or optionally both
 - Including the ability to add your own variables to snippets, such as `$DATE`, `$BUZZWORD`, and `$CLIPBOARD` (all included by default)
 - Allow snippet fields to specify a list of options for possible values, which